thejoshwolfe/yauzl/README.md

 only method `0` (stored with no compression) and method `8` (deflated) are supported.
 Any of the other 15 official methods will cause the `openReadStream()` `callback` to receive an `err`.

-### No ZIP64 Support

-A ZIP64 file will probably cause undefined behavior.

 ### Data Descriptors Are Ignored